vaab/gitchangelog/README.rst

 -----------------------

 You can send any code.
-I'll look at it and will integrate it myself in the code base and leave you as the author.
-This process can take time and it'll take less time if you follow the following guidelines:
+I'll look at it and will integrate it myself in the code base while leaving you as the commit(s) author.
+This process can take time and it'll take less time if you follow the following
+guidelines:

 - check your code with PEP8 or pylint.
 Try to stick to 80 columns wide.
-- separate your commits per smallest concern.
+- separate your commits per smallest concern
+- each functionality/bugfix commit should contain the code, tests, and doc.
 - each commit should pass the tests (to allow easy bisect)
-- each functionality/bugfix commit should contain the code, tests, and doc.
 - prior minor commit with typographic or code cosmetic changes are very welcome.
 These should be tagged in their commit summary with ``!minor``.